 Pay attention when you drive!
 The most important thing you can do to avoid accidents with semi trucks or any other type of accident is to pay attention.
 Texting and dialing your cell phone can wait until you reach your destination.

 Unfortunately, even the greatest amount of care cannot always be enough to avoid a car accident.
-If you are injured in an accident with a semi truck, contact the experienced attorneys at the Benjamin Law Firm at 816-322-8008 for a free consultation.
+If you are injured in an accident with a semi truck, contact the experienced attorneys at Benjamin Law Firm at 816-322-8008 for a consultation.
 We will work with you and your family to recover the compensation you deserve from the semi truck driver and the trucking company.